Weather of 2010: February 5–11

 United States federal government activities were ground to a halt by the, in some places 3 ft deep, snowfall in Washington, D.C., on the 10th.

-February 11 saw heavy snow east coast USA, but power workers resorted electricity supplies to 100,000 users in Maryland on February 11 and some more was predicted for the next day.
+February 11 saw heavy snow east coast USA, but power workers resorted electricity supplies to 100,000 users in Maryland on February 11.

 On February 11, at least 10 cm of snow fell in some areas, and strong winds caused drifting in places across Kent and East Sussex.
 Snow also fell in Sheffield, Berkshire, Brighton and the Grampian Mountains.
-Dover's coastguard helped dig out a stranded ambulance in the town.
 Kent County Council said all primary routes and secondary routes where possible had been gritted on Wednesday afternoon ahead of the snow showers.
-Kent Fire and Rescue Service said it was helping some motorists stuck in snow drifts in parts of the county including Margate, Dover and Lydd.
-Chief Inspector Simon Black, of Kent Police, said that all main routs were passable, but some were down to a single snow-free lane and BBC Radio Kent said that drivers should make essential journeys.
-Also 4 of its 4x4 vehicles were helping to transfer staff and patients to and from hospitals in Eastbourne and Hastings, in East Sussex.
-The exit slip road off the M20, at junction 11a, closed because of the snow.
-A Dover lad was moderately burnt after spilling paraffin he was trying to put into a portable domestic generator unit that day.
+Chief Inspector Simon Black, of Kent Police, said that all main routes were passable, but some were down to a single snow-free lane and BBC Radio Kent said that drivers should only make essential journeys.